avarghesein/MyPyTalks/README.md

 # MyPyTalks
-Talk to Your Pi (UNIX | Linux Systems) in Natural Language using Generative AI
+Talk to Your Pi (RaspberryPI | UNIX | Linux Systems) in Natural Language using Generative AI